DannyBen/bashly-book/src/advanced/rendering.md

 `PREVIEW="cli subcommand"`, specifying the command you wish to preview.
 !!!

+!!!success Tip
+To append a footer to all the generated man pages, place a file named `_footer.md` in your target directory.
+!!!

 ## Custom templates

 To create custom templates, it is recommended to use one of the built-in